ulyana18/10xCourse/.ai/db-plan.md

 - One-to-Many: A user (Users) can have multiple flashcards (Flashcards).
 - One-to-Many: A user (Users) can have multiple flashcard generation sessions (FlashcardGenerationSessions).
 - One-to-Many: A user (Users) can have multiple flashcard generation error logs (FlashcardGenerationErrorLogs).
+- One-to-Many: A user (Users) can have multiple flashcard reviews (FlashcardReviews).
+- One-to-One: A flashcard (Flashcards) has one latest review (FlashcardReviews) per user.
 - The column `generation_id` in Flashcards references FlashcardGenerationSessions(id) to link flashcards with their generation session.

 ## 4. Indexes